 Burnout Paradise Remastered

-If you’re looking for an official Burnout game that hasn’t aged badly, then check out Burnout Paradise Remastered, which brings the 2008 game up to 2019 standards with a range of technical enhancements and improved visuals.
+If you’re looking for an over-the-top arcade racer, consider Burnout Paradise Remastered, an enhanced version of the 2008 game that adds a host of technical and visual enhancement.
 The game has you exploring Paradise City, a massive open-world filled with plenty of hidden shortcuts, ramps, and billboards to drive through.

 Included is the original’s roster of 150 playable vehicles as well as eight DLC packs that add over 100 cars, 10 tracks, and extra challenges for players to take on at a fraction of the price.
 If you’re into thrilling races and wanton destruction, Paradise Remastered will feel like a stroll down memory lane.